unioslo/tre-operators-docs/docs/modules/interfaces/index.md

 ### Mandatory Encryption

 Encrypt all network traffic between Federation Participants to maintain a secure and trustworthy foundation.

-*   **Data Exchange:** Encrypt all data exchanged between Federation Participants.
-This applies to large transfers of Data Extract Objects (via Data Ingress/Egress).
-*   **Query Exchange:** Encrypt all query exchanges (both direct and indirect) between Participants.
-*   **Index Exchange:** Encrypt all index data exchanged between Participants.
-*   **Security Server Role:** Route all traffic to and from interface services through the **Security Servers** of the host Participant.

 *   Data Exchange: Encrypt all data exchanged between Federation Participants.
 This applies to large transfers of Data Extract Objects (via Data Ingress/Egress).
 *   Query Exchange: Encrypt all query exchanges (both direct and indirect) between Participants.